Suyash-Gaurav/DATA_SCIENCE_COURCE_IN_NEPALI/README.md

 What you’ll learn

-  Python  for Data science
+  1,Python  for Data science
-  Go from zero to hero in the Entire Pipeline of AI/DataScience/Machine Learning from Data collection to building a Machine Learning Model.
+  2,Go from zero to hero in the Entire Pipeline of AI/DataScience/Machine Learning from Data collection to building a Machine Learning Model.
-  Various Feature Engineering Techniques & how to apply it in Real-World How to Approach a problem in Real-World
+  3,Various Feature Engineering Techniques & how to apply it in Real-World 4,How to Approach a problem in Real-World
-  SOlve any problem in your business,job or in real-time with powerful Data Science & Machine learning Algorithms.
+  5,SOlve any problem in your business,job or in real-time with powerful Data Science & Machine learning Algorithms.
-  Case studies
+  6,Case studies

 Description